adrianostanley/wc-picturecoupon-plugin/README.md

 with WooCommerce and WordPress.

-For example, instead of creating a settings page to allow admins to set the max number of profile pictures, I made use of the `WC_Integration form_fields` to be available in the WooCommerce Integrations pages.
+For example, instead of creating a settings page to allow admins to set the max number of profile pictures, I made use of the `WC_Integration->form_fields` to be available in the WooCommerce Integrations pages.

 In this same approach, the criteria "admins can see all available customer profile images on a customer's user profile page" was achieved by `edit_user_profile` action so a section is added to the WordPress